wenxich/weather-prototype/README.md

 # CIS 412/512 Assignment 1: First Design Cycle

-Weather app high-fidelity HTML/CSS prototype for CIS 412/512.
+High-fidelity HTML/CSS prototype of a prospective weather app for CIS 412/512.

 Resources used:
 - Imported Google Fonts for all handwriting fonts (“Dekko”, “Homemade Apple”, and “Gochi Hand”)